Element18592/xLume/README.md

 # xLume
 xLume is an LED controller project built with the ESP8266.
-It works with the alongside the xLume Xbox application and connects via UART to receive commands from the 360.
+It works alongside the xLume Xbox application and connects via UART to receive commands from the 360.
 The following is a breakdown of the current commands that can be called to activate the different colors and modes.

 > [!IMPORTANT]
 > In order for xLume to function properly please ensure that you have debug output enabled in your dashlaunch launch.ini